kleinfreund/kleinfreund.de/src/pages/list-of-lists.md

 ---
 title: List of lists
-description: "A list of lists of things (well, music) I like."
+description: "A list of lists of things I like."
-date: 2022-08-28
+date: 2022-08-29
 ---

 ## 2022